1

 While both roles involve managing projects, a Solution Delivery Manager focuses on delivering comprehensive solutions, often with technical components, whereas a Project Manager manages specific projects with defined scopes.
 The Solution Delivery Manager ensures the overall solution aligns with client needs, making their role broader in scope and technical involvement.

-What does a solution delivery manager do?
+What is the difference between a solution delivery manager and a project manager?

 How does a Solution Delivery Manager typically collaborate with cross-functional teams during project implementation?